 - A Steering Committee will be formed to approve a project as under:

-- MD (Retail & Digital Banking)
+- o MD (in-charge of Retail Business)

-- o MD (Global Banking & Subsidiaries)
+- MD (Global Banking & Subsidiaries)

 - o DMD & CDO

 - o CGM, STU

 - CEA

 Annexure II

 SBI Children's Welfare Fund

 The Bank constituted an SBI Children's welfare Fund as a Trust in 1983.
 The Corpus of the Fund is made up of contributions by staff members and matching contribution provided by the Bank.
 The Fund extends grants to institutions engaged in the welfare of underprivileged children like orphans, destitute, challenged and deprived.